-Below, you can read the stories behind the donors who contributed major gifts to camp.
+Below, you can read the stories behind some of the donors who contributed major gifts to camp.
 We are honored to recognize them for many reasons.
 Their support helped build camp and cover our first few years of operations.
 And by allowing us to recognize them in such a public way, these named donors provide assurance to our campers and their families that others care enough to invest in their experience.

 If you are on a camp tour, you can read more about one of the donors behind our recognition signs.
 Below are the current donor stories available.
 If you’d like to read about other donors (not listed below), visit our Transformational Donor Gallery to learn more about the incredible community of generous foundations and individuals who made camp possible.
+Complete list coming soon!